If a thriving business is your goal, you should follow a methodical approach and pick a niche with attributes conducive to online success.

-I’ve found that this price range is an ecommerce “sweet spot.”
-It’s large enough to create decent average order value and per-order profit, but small enough that—with a quality, informative website—most customers won’t need to speak with someone before the sale personally.
+This price range is an ecommerce “sweet spot.”
+It’s large enough to create decent average order value (AOV) and per-order profit, but small enough that—with a quality, informative website—most customers won’t need to speak with someone before the sale personally.

 As you grow, generating most of your orders online offers massive efficiency savings versus a phone-heavy approach.
 But if you’re selling products that cost $500 or more, many customers will want personal customer service before pulling out their credit cards.

 If you needed garden equipment, you’d likely head down to your local Home Depot or Lowe’s.
 But where would you go to buy surveillance equipment or magicians accessories?
 Probably online.
 Pick niche products that are hard to find locally and you’ll be able to get in front of the vast majority of your customers as they search online.

 While you ideally want something difficult to source locally, you also need to ensure there’s ample demand for the product.
 This can be a fine line to walk, and we’ll return to the issue in the competition section below.

 If your product line is constantly changing year to year, you’ll end up spending valuable time on resources that will soon be outdated.
 Selling a product line with limited turnover ensures you can invest in an information-rich website that will be viable for years.